ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

 The format is : func (STREAM_RESET, \*ptr1, \*ptr2, \*ptr3):

 -   The first parameter points to the SWC instance, with memory allocation corresponding to the first word of the STREAM_MEMREQ.

--   The second parameter is a vector of pointers corresponding the memory allocation requested in the same following order provided by the STREAM_MEMREQ.
+The following data is a vector of pointers corresponding the memory allocation requested in the same following order provided by the STREAM_MEMREQ.

--   The last parameter is a pointer to the entry point of CMSIS-Stream, and giving access to optional services in computing, signal compression.
+-   The second parameter is a pointer to the entry point of CMSIS-Stream, and giving access to optional services in computing, signal compression.
 There is a protocol *TBD* to activate this link : the SWC will use a single subroutine as calling address and will register the return address (seen by CMSIS-Stream) with a dummy call during this initialization sequence.

+-   The last parameter is unused.

 ### 3.1.3 SWC parameter "SET_PARAMETER"